 The experienced clinical team at Seating Matters take pressure management very seriously and much consideration is given to the quality of pressure management in our chairs.

 The Seating Matters cushion is made from two distinct layers: memory foam and Dartex.
 This combination offers the patient a medium to high pressure redistribution.
 Currently too much emphasis is placed on the cushion (surface) alone as a means of pressure management.
 However, in order to achieve maximum pressure management in a chair, The Four Principals of Pressure Mangement in Seating are recommended.

 - Layer 1: 2 inches of memory foam to allow immersion and envelopment of the Ischial Tuberosities (ITs) into the cushion, this immersion gives stability and reduces shear and friction.

-All Seating Matters chairs come as standard with a removable cushion and baseboard.
+All Seating Matters chairs come as standard with a removable cushion.
 This facilitates the use of any other cushion which may be prescribed by the clinician.

 Often clients only think of the cushion in the chair when considering pressure management.
 New industry leading research by Ulster University* and Seating Matters has revealed there are four areas that collectively, should be adhered to to ensure that optimum pressure management is achieved whist seated, not just the cushion.
 Results were staggering when these steps were implemented correctly, including a reduction in pressure injuries.

 When you increase an individual’s surface area contact with their chair, you reduce the pressure exerted through any one point.
 This is achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.